This course is obligatory for students of the MSc Industrial Ecology (joint degree TU Delft and Leiden University).

 Readings are introduced throughout the lecture.

-This course uses Brightspace, and Microsoft Teams.
+This course will use a hybrid physical-online format and will be streamed using Kaltura, Zoom, or MS Teams (integrated into Brightspace).
 Course documents, the course manual can be found via Brightspace.
 To get access to the Brightspace page of this course, you first need to register via uSis.
+Communications for the course, including major announcements will go via Brightspace.